Code-Institute-Submissions/ShaunWard-Milestone-Project-Four_JulyResub/README.md

 ### User Stories

-- As a user I want to, have an easy way to keep track of things that I have watched and view them easily.
+- As a user I want to, view products available to buy.
+- As a user I want to,

 ## Features